 What really gets under the skin is when the yodel is sung in several voices.
-The singers stand around in a circle, and one man or woman strikes up the theme, loud and clear; the other voices come in, going with or singing a counterpoint to the main themes, in syllables and tones that rise up against one another as majestically as the mountain chains of the Alps and with melodic flourishes akin to mountain ascents and valley descents.
+The singers stand around in a circle, and one man or woman strikes up the theme, loud and clear.
+The other voices come in, going with or singing a counterpoint to the main themes, in syllables and tones that rise up against one another as majestically as the mountain chains of the Alps and with melodic flourishes akin to mountain ascents and valley descents.
 For the closing notes, the sound generally ascends once more, into the sheer joy of the yodelling and expressing the elation of the Alpine pastures.
-Many yodellers swear by this.
-It is powerful singing with great depth: yodelling sets the body into a vibrating oscillation, and the whole person is transported into a meditatively-relaxed harmony.
-Notes are simply an approximate anchoring-point in this; what's important is being ready to listen to one another in this singing and calling, and to open up to this intermingling with the full force of one's breath.
+Many yodellers swear by this; such powerful singing with great depth.
+Yodelling sets the body into a vibrating oscillation, and the whole person is transported into a meditatively-relaxed harmony.
+Notes are simply an approximate anchoring-point in this.
+What's important is being ready to listen to one another in the singing and calling, and to open up to this with the full force of one's breath.
 Anyone who has the confidence to be earthily loud and restrainedly quiet can yodel.

-The Upper-Austrian Musician Hubert von Goisern combines Folk music with other genres like Blues, Jazz, Pop or World music.
-Together with the "Alpine Cats", Hubert von Goisern has been the trendsetter for Alpine rock, and has come to be known as the yodelling rocker.
+The Upper-Austrian musician Hubert von Goisern combines Folk music with genres like Blues, Jazz and Pop.
+Together with the "Alpine Cats", he has been the trendsetter for Alpine rock and has come to be known as the yodelling rocker.

 Our holiday experts are here to assist you with your holiday planning.
 Just give us a call or drop us an email and we'll be happy to answer your questions.

 00800 400 200 00*

 *toll-free; calls from mobile phones may incur additional network charges